 Serving Size:1 bowl of chili (without toppings)

 The photos and recipe for this Shiner Bock Chili were originally published on February 4, 2013.
-The photographs, along with the text of this blog post, were updated on January 24, 2017.
+The post was republished on February 24, 2020.